08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 It means you'd be a key part of a service that companies need.
 You might get exposure to a wider range of industries and data challenges quicker than in a single company's traditional setup.
 You need to be adaptable, a fast learner, and good at delivering concrete results.
 It's a way for companies to access data expertise without the full commitment of a traditional hire, and for analysts to gain diverse experience.

+* Hi Tech Smart Solutions:

+Hi-Tech Smart Solutions, innovative digital partner for financial and lending companies, is dedicated to support companies growth using digital space, unique technologies of data enrichment and processing.
+We focus on helping our clients to increase the number and quality of their customers, as well as to optimize business' processes and raise profitability, hence to bring businesses to a new level.

+We specialize in adding value to clients day-to-day operations through intelligent digital solutions.
+Our exceptional technologies are applied by companies in different South East Asian financial markets to lessen credit risk, replace excess workforce, minimize human errors in routine activities.

+We believe that every company should be focused on its core business and improving its performance.
+We will take care of communication with your customers.
+We know how to achieve efficiency when interacting with customers, build the right dialogue.
+And detailed statistics and reporting allow us to analyze all stages of communications, correctly allocate resources and adjust the strategy to achieve your goals.

+# Z-Lift Solutions
+Values:
+- Holacracy is a decentralized management and organizational governance system where authority and decision-making are distributed throughout the organization, rather than being concentrated at the top
+- self-service
+- empowerment
+- Management consulting is a professional service where external experts provide advice and solutions to organizations to improve their performance and achieve their objectives

 ## Technical Coding Interview Questions:
 ### DSA Related:
 1. FizzBuzz variation question from Leetcode